What 500 Pages of Drug Trafficking Discovery Actually Contained

 - Do the substances match?
 Compare what you're charged with to what the lab confirmed.
 They should be the same.

 - Is the evidence connected to you?
-Fingerprints, DNA, phone records, surveillance footage — what actually ties you to the alleged crime?
+Fingerprints, DNA, phone records, surveillance footage, what actually ties you to the alleged crime?

 - Are the informant records consistent?
-Phone numbers, dates, locations, descriptions — do they all point where the prosecution says they point?
+Phone numbers, dates, locations, descriptions, do they all point where the prosecution says they point?

 - Does the search warrant hold up?
 Was there probable cause?
 Was the warrant specific?
 Was it executed properly?

 Our guide on how to read your discovery walks through this process step by step.
+And for the full defense playbook, from suppression motions to weight challenges to mandatory minimum strategies, read our complete guide to drug case defense.

 The Outcome